-Reese Benton, born and raised in San Francisco’s Ingleside neighborhood, will make history this month as the first black woman to own a cannabis dispensary in the city.
+Reese Benton, born and raised in San Francisco’s Ingleside neighborhood, will make history this month as the first black woman to own a cannabis dispensary in SF.

 Benton was originally set to open Bayview-based Posh Green Retail Store (828 Innes Ave.) today.
 But she's now delaying plans to host the official grand opening celebration until later this month, in conjunction with neighboring business Cafe Alma.

 The journey to this point has been a long and turbulent one for Benton.
 She said the idea for the business started with a contentious breakup with a boyfriend who owned a dispensary.

 "After we parted ways, he banned me from his dispensary," she said.
 "I went to other places, but was either disappointed in the customer service or found it hard to select what I wanted.
 So I decided to open a store, find the best products possible, and provide an excellent service to the community."

 From flowers to oils, lotions, and accessories, Posh's menu offers a variety of cannabis products selected by Benton.
 "Consider us the Nordstrom of dispensaries,” she said.

 A longtime advocate for racial equity within the cannabis industry, Benton has pushed for policies that ensure people of color are placed in a position of power in the industry, and have access to opportunities for ownership.

 "Reese has been a selfless partner with the City for years, advocating not only for her right to participate fully in this now semi-legal economy, but also rightfully demanding that we make space for other Black-owned leadership in San Francisco's cannabis industry,” said Brittni Chicuata, Acting Chief of Staff for the SF Human Rights Commission.